prujith/portfolio/README.md

 # 🗺 Prujith's Portfolio

-Welcome to my datascience portfolio!
+Welcome to my Data science portfolio!
 Here, I document a summary of my projects in the AI field.

 ## 📚 Table of Contents
 - [Machine Learning](#Machine-Learning)